PrayerKeyPrayerKey

 Quick Summary

 2 Kings 10:25 is a verse from the book of 2 Kings in the Old Testament.
-The NIV reads: "As soon as the burnt offering was finished, Jehu said to the guards and officers, “Go in and kill them; let no one escap..."
+The KJV reads: "And it came to pass, as soon as he had made an end of offering the burnt offering, that Jehu said to the guard and to th..."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for 2 Kings 10:25